 Q: Is it cheaper to live in Reno than Las Vegas?

-A: The cost of living in Reno is estimated to be almost 10% higher than living in Las Vegas.
+The cost of living in Reno is just over 7 percent higher than in Las Vegas.

 1. The Cost of Living in Reno

-Due to the variety of amenities that Reno has to offer, the cost of living can get pretty expensive.
-To put it in perspective, consider the following.
-At 109.7, Nevada’s cost of living is almost 10 percent higher than the national average, while the cost of living in Reno is 21 percent higher.
+The city has a lot to offer, and the higher cost of living in Reno reflects that bounty.
+To put it in perspective, Nevada’s cost of living is almost 10 percent higher than the national average, and in Reno it’s 18.6 percent higher.

 The iconic Reno Arch spans Virginia Street at Commercial Row in Reno, Nevada.
 The top of the sign reads, “RENO,” and below it are the words, “THE BIGGEST LITTLE CITY IN THE WORLD.”

-2. Living in Reno — Pros and Cons
+2. Living in Reno, Nevada — Pros and Cons

-Fortunately, residents of Nevada do not have to pay state income tax or inheritance tax, and they have very low property taxes
+• Tax-Friendly State: Residents of Nevada do not have to pay state income tax or inheritance tax, and property taxes here are among the lowest in the nation.

 3. The Reno Housing Market

-The average home value in Reno is $519,400 — down just over 5.5% from last year.
+The average home value in Reno is $568,600 — up about 2.8 percent from last year.
 Architecture in Reno is quite rich in history, since building initially started in the late 1800s.
-You can still find lots of colonial revival-style buildings and old brick homes when you walk throughout the streets of Reno today.
+You can still find lots of colonial revival-style buildings and old brick homes when you walk the streets of Reno.

-If you’re in the market for a rental, Reno’s average rent for a one-bedroom apartment is $1,600.
+If you’re moving to Reno and in the market for a rental, the average rent for a one-bedroom apartment here is $1,725.

 Aerial view of a residential area in Reno, Nevada, on a lovely, summer day.
 Single-family homes are spread out among mature trees and the city center can be seen in the distance.
 Beyond the city is a range of mountains.